MicrosoftDocs/win32/desktop-src/winmsg/wm-user.md

-﻿---
+---
-Description: 'Used to define private messages for use by private window classes, usually of the form WM\_USER+x, where x is an integer value.' ms.assetid: '4115c587-fcb4-4170-9948-fe33bcb8742a'
+Description: Used to define private messages for use by private window classes, usually of the form WM\_USER+x, where x is an integer value. ms.assetid: 4115c587-fcb4-4170-9948-fe33bcb8742a
-title: 'WM\_USER'
+title: WM\_USER
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_USER